SciML/DiffEqParamEstim.jl/docs/src/methods/recommended_methods.md

 However, this method requires repeated solution of the differential equation.
-If the data is temporal data, the most efficient method is the `two_stage_method` which does not require repeated solutions but is not as accurate.
-Usage of the `two_stage_method` should have a post-processing step which refines using a method like `build_loss_objective`.
+If the data is temporal data, the most efficient method is the `two_stage_objective` which does not require repeated solutions but is not as accurate.
+Usage of the `two_stage_objective` should have a post-processing step which refines using a method like `build_loss_objective`.